Projects and Works

 Located in Los Angeles, cityLAB's efforts extend far beyond that region. cityLAB has received wide notoriety for its experimental approach to urbanism.
 It has been featured in Newsweek and CNN-International, along with numerous professional publications; its founders are invited to teach and lecture internationally; cityLAB was selected to participate as a new form of practice at the Venice Architectural Biennale in 2010.

-cityLAB would not have been possible without the generous support of Sarah Jane Lind.
+cityLAB was originally launched with the generous support of Sarah Jane Lind.